ekmadsen/AspNetCore.Middleware/README.md

 # Features #

 You'll see me use the word *automatic* often here.
-That's the point of this middleware code: enable automatic features that relieve the programmer from manually implementing these feature again in again, in every project, controller, and method.
+That's the point of this middleware: enable automatic features that relieve the programmer from manually implementing these feature again in again, in every project, controller, and method.

 * Targets .NET Standard 2.0 so it may be used in .NET Core or .NET Framework runtimes.
 * Follows the .UseFeature() idiom recommended by Microsoft when configuration websites and service in the Startup class.